How to Do Animal Rights - And Win the War on Animals

 Major Dates for Rights

-• For progress on a declaration on animal rights see below: Universal Declaration on Animals.
+• For progress on a declaration on animal rights see: Universal Declaration on Animals.

 Animal Rights Theory